rhacker-333/AgileJournal/index.md

 Welcome to my personal Agile and Project Management notes site!

 > **Origin of These Notes:**
-> All material here is transcribed and organized from my original handwritten class notes.
+> All material here is transcribed and organized from my original course notes.
 Since those notes were difficult to read and share, I decided to digitize them for my own future reference and to present them in a clearer, more accessible format.

 **[Download: My Original Agile Notes PDF](MyAgileAndPMClassNotes_compressed.pdf)**